JoMedeiros/my-utils/README.md

 # My Utils

-This is a directory to put my scripts.
+This is a directory to put my scripts and configurations.

+## My vim Config

+If you run `setup-vim.sh` as you may guess, it will setup my vim configurations.
+It will download my `.vimrc`, install the powerline fonts and YouCompleteMe.

 ## Some Vim config and tips